 The system can generate spurious wakeup events, for example a debug operation wakes up the processor.
-Therefore software must be able to put the processor back into sleep mode after such an event.
-A program might have an idle loop to put the processor back in to sleep mode.
+For this reason, software must be able to put the processor back into sleep mode after such an event.
+A program might have an idle loop to put the processor back into sleep mode.